 PUBLIC HEARING NOTICE

-Notice is hereby given that on September 14, 2017 at 7 P.M., or as soon thereafter as the matter may be heard, the Planning Commission of the City of Roseville will hold a Public Hearing at the City Council Chambers located at 311 Vernon Street, Roseville, CA for the purpose of considering an application for the below project.
+Notice is hereby given that on May 24, 2018 at 7 pm, or as soon thereafter as the matter may be heard, the Planning Commission of the City of Roseville will hold a Public Hearing at the City Council Chambers located at 311 Vernon Street, Roseville, CA for the purpose of considering the request listed below.

-Interested persons are invited to contact the Project Planner with questions and/or comments prior to the Public Hearing by phone at (916) 774-5258, e-mail at email@example.com, or in writing to Tricia Stewart, Planning Division, 311 Vernon Street, Roseville, CA 95678, and are also invited to testify at the Public Hearing.
+Interested persons are invited to contact the Project Planner with questions and/or comments prior to the Public Hearing by phone at (916) 774-5452, e-mail at firstname.lastname@example.org, or in writing to Gina McColl, Planning Division, 311 Vernon Street, Roseville, CA 95678, and are also invited to testify at the Public Hearing.
 If the matter is continued to a later date, comments and public testimony will be accepted until the close of the final Public Hearing.
 All comments will be considered by the Approving Authority.